-Before I got the official job offer, I went back to Hong Kong after travelling to Australia.
-I graduated with a bachelor degree in chemistry and got my first full-time job working as a test engineer in a German company laboratory.
-The colleagues were friendly and taught me a lot, but the tasks were boring, repetitive and I had long work hours.
-I was in the department of food-grade testing safety of kitchen utensils.
-The daily duties were like this: first, I received the plastic cups to test.
-I need to use a scissor to cut them into standard sizes, such as 5cm x 5cm.
-Measure the surface area accurately.
-Second, depending on the sample size, I need to put them in a different volume of acid or water in the beakers.
-I need to prepare a couple of samples and put them in different ovens with different temperatures, such as 30°C, 50°C and 100°c.
-I need to label them properly and use a timer to measure the time accurately.
+After a brief trip to Australia, I returned to Hong Kong before receiving an official job offer.
+With a bachelor's degree in chemistry under my belt, I landed my first full-time job as a test engineer in a German company's laboratory.
+The coworkers were pleasant and taught me a lot, but the tasks were tedious and repetitive, and I worked long hours.
+I worked in the food-grade section, where I tested the safety of kitchen items.
+The following were my daily responsibilities: first, I received the plastic cups to test.
+I'll need to use a scissor to cut them into standard sizes, such as 5cm x 5cm.
+Then I accurately measure the surface area.
+Next, I had to put them in different volumes of acid or water in the beakers depending on the sample size.
+I needed to create a few samples and bake them at 30°C, 50°C, and 100°C in different ovens.
+I ensured to mark them correctly and use a timer to measure the time accurately.

-Finally, after the plastic was put in the acid or water for a certain period, the liquid was further test for chemical components, either with a couple more steps to mix different chemicals or put them in a machine to generate a report, using mass spectrometry.
-Sometimes, after all the chemical tests, I would need to run a taste test by putting the water-soaked with a plastic sample in my mouth to rate it the water tastes like plastic or not.
-It was a tedious job with not many career prospects.
-After ten years, I could be a senior test engineer or a testing manager, but I already know that this was not the career I want to pursue.
-Therefore a few months later, I resigned.
-But before I left, I met a new girlfriend in the marketing department, who we always hang out for lunch together.
-She was sad to know I was leaving and even worse, I was leaving Hong Kong to go to Australia.
-Because I decided to went back to Brisbane to start my new adventure, a second life with a new job title: Assistant Marketing Manager.
+Finally, after soaking the plastic in acid or water for some time, I tested the liquid for chemical components, either with a few additional steps to mix different chemicals or by putting them in a machine to make a report using mass spectrometry.
+After all of the chemical tests, I'd have to do a taste test by placing the water soaked with the plastic sample in my mouth and rating whether or not it tastes like plastic.
+It was a tedious job with few opportunities for advancement.
+I may be a senior test engineer or a testing manager in ten years, but I already know this is not the path I want to take.
+As a result, I resigned a few months later.
+But, before I left, I made a new acquaintance in the marketing department, with whom I had lunch every day.
+Her name is Eunice.
+She was so upset to hear that I was leaving the company and that I was going to Australia.
+I decided to return to Brisbane to begin a new journey, a new life as an Assistant Marketing Manager.

-Meanwhile, the toilet was the worst.
-It was a biohazard with all the drunk people throwing up and the tissue paper clotting them to flush it out.
-I would not understand their fun of being drunk.
-To me, they were acting like animals.
-The men were not behaving like an educated gentlemen but just drunk and yelling at each other.
-The women were dressing up in a sexy way, but I did not find them attractive when they were drunk and rowdy.
-When the fireworks went off in the sky at midnight, everyone was cheering and happy, except I felt sad at the corner dealing with all the rubbish and mess by the drunk people.
-I wanted to cry, but I know I need to stay strong.
+The toilet, on the other hand, was the worst.
+It was a biohazard with all the inebriated folks puking and the tissue paper clotting them to flush it out.
+I don't see why they enjoy being drunk.
+They appeared to be acting like animals.
+The men were intoxicated and yelling at each other, not behaving like educated gentlemen.
+Although the women dressed up sexily, I did not find them appealing when drunk and noisy.
+Everyone was rejoicing and joyful when the fireworks went off in the sky at midnight, except me, who was unhappy at the corner cleaning up the trash and filth.
+I wanted to cry, but I knew I had to stay strong.